-Students must be registered for a minimum of 4 credits per quarter in order to be eligible for federal student aid.
+Students must be registered for a minimum of four credits per term to be eligible for federal student aid.

-Once admitted, how long will it take to receive my financial aid award package?
+Once admitted, how long will it take to receive my FA award package?

 How will I receive my financial aid award letter?

-Your financial aid award letter will be made available via your PioneerWeb student portal.
+Your financial aid award letter will be made available via your MyDU student portal.

-You will need to accept your award through PioneerWeb.
-Accept or decline an award by following these steps:
+You will need to accept your awards through MyDU.
+Accept or decline your award by following these steps:

 Click on “View and Accept Award Offer” in the Financial Aid Awards box.